mikenguyen13/data_analysis/_book/22-multivariate.md

 #> Roy               2  6.346509 30.145916      4     19 5.4493e-08 ***
 #> ---
 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
-# reject the null hypothesis of no difference in means between treatments
 ```

 reject the null hypothesis of no difference in means between treatments